 Pray a novena for the seven gifts of the Holy Spirit

 This week, try praying a Novena for the Seven Gifts of the Holy Spirit with your kids.
+(Print and fold the download for a booklet!)
 The seven gifts of the Holy Spirit are wisdom, understanding, counsel, fortitude, knowledge, piety, and fear of the Lord (Catechism 1831).

 Teach your kids a prayer to the Holy Spirit

 Here is a simple prayer to the Holy Spirit to try out with your kids this week:

 Come, Holy Spirit, fill the hearts of your faithful and enkindle in them the fire of your love.

 V. Send forth your Spirit and they shall be created.

 R. And you shall renew the face of the earth.